 - you will not be able to insert new pages in the middle of your prepared set of pages,

-- you can’t save the set of pages as a template (a template is only one page).
-But you can export as a OneNote section package.
+- you can’t save the set of pages as a template (a template is limited to one page).
+But you can export it as a OneNote section package.

 Nevertheless, with some practice, it may help you navigate into a several pages’ meeting minute, while staying in full page mode.